Awele1111/JADA-Quiz-App/README.md

 While the web application has a great deal of functionality, it was built in less than a week.
 Given more time our team would like to develop more features and functionality:

 - Allow users to choose if a question should be multiple choice or input.
-We strayed away from this since user inputs would have to match exactly if they were to get the question correct.
-On trivia night the judges can overlook mispelling of a name or capitalization of a letter, however a computer cannot.
+We strayed away from this since user inputs would have to match exactly to be counted as correct.
+On trivia night the judges can overlook mispelling of a name, however a computer cannot do so very easily.
 For quizzes on math however, this would be a great feature.

 - Allow users to share private quizzes with a specific user or users, kind of like a friends list.
-Although the quiz might be private to the most users on the application it would be nice if the user wanted to share a quiz with their study group for instance.
+Although the quiz might be private to the most users on the application, it would be nice if the user wanted to share a quiz with their study group for instance.

-- Allow the web application to be downloaded.
-Currently there is no use of cache storage or offline mode.
+- Allow the web application to be downloadable.
+Currently the application does not use cache storage or offline mode at all.
 It would be nice to implement this so that users do not need to go online to navigate to the application everytime they wish to study or take a quiz, they could simply pull up the application on their computer even without internet connection.

-- Allow users to create a setting page where they can update their username and their overall UI, similarly to how each quiz can have a personal styling it would be nice to allow users to choose their own UI styling.
+- Create a settings page for all users where they can update their username and their overall UI.
+Similar to how each quiz can have a personalized style, it would be nice to allow users to choose their own UI styling.

 - Create a 'forgot password link' so that users can be sent an email to change their password if they forget it.
-This way they won't loose access to any of their favorite quizzes- especially if they wish to update those quizzes or if they are private!
+This way they won't loose access to any of their favorite quizzes; especially if they wish to update their quizzes or if their quizzes are private!

 - Create an option when designing quizzes to either display the answer immediately or to keep the answer hidden.
 Our team remarked as we were testing out each others quizzes how some questions are so fun you wish you could just get the answer right away!

-- Going along with this it would be nice to give quiz creators an optional message to display after each question where they could explain the answer.
+- Similarly, it would be nice to give quiz creators an optional message to display after each question where they could explain the answer.

 - Lastly our team thought it would be nice to add a 'Featured Quizzes' list that shows the top 5 or 10 quizzes ranked by how many users have liked each quiz.